OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 .. warning:: Snapshots for VMs running under the **KVM hypervisor** presents consideration the following limitations:

-    -  The snapshots are lost if any life-cycle operation is performed, e.g. a suspend, migrate, delete request.
     -  Snapshots are only available if all the VM disks use the :ref:`qcow2 driver <img_template>`.

 .. _vm_guide_2_disk_snapshots: